Redundant Kent signal box finds a new home in Cornwall

 Stripping out the floor of Wye signal box. // Credit: Network Rail

-The also provided a grant to the Helston Railway, which was supplemented by the railway’s own funds towards the dismantling, relocation, and rebuilding of the box.
+The Trust also provided a grant to the Helston Railway, which was supplemented by the railway’s own funds towards the dismantling, relocation, and rebuilding of the box.

 A task force of 25 people including many ex-offenders involved in the ‘Brighter Futures in Rail’ project took part in the delicate operation to dismantle and remove the signal box.